 - Paints and coloured markers

 Begin by taping your boxes closed.
 A few of the boxes we used had printing on the outside so I took the boxes apart and glued them back together inside out so we had a clean cardboard surface to work with.
-Glue or tape your boxes together to make the robot legs body and head.
+Glue or tape your boxes together to make the robot legs, body and head.
 Add egg cartons for the arms.

-On a separate piece of cardboard create the details for your robot including eyes, mouth, buttons and dials.
+On a separate pieces of cardboard create the details for your robot including eyes, mouth, buttons and dials.
 We added plastic bottle tops as buttons.
 Glue these onto your robot body.
 Add cardboard tubes or paper cups as ears and an antenna.